Carl Foreman

-Carl Foreman, CBE (July 23, 1914 – June 26, 1984) was an American screenwriter and film producer who wrote the award-winning films The Bridge on the River Kwai and High Noon, among others.
-He was one of the screenwriters who were blacklisted in Hollywood in the 1950s because of their suspected communist sympathy or membership in the Communist Party.
+Carl Foreman (July 23, 1914 – June 26, 1984) was an American screenwriter, film producer, and director.
+He was one of the screenwriters who were blacklisted in Hollywood in the 1950s because of their suspected communist sympathy or membership in the Communist Party, and subsequently relocated to the United Kingdom.
+He was nominated for six Academy Awards (five for writing and one for producing), and posthumously received Best Adapted Screenplay for his work on The Bridge on the River Kwai (1957).
+(Note: As Foreman was blacklisted at the time, neither he nor his co-writer Michael Wilson were credited or awarded the Oscar at the 30th Academy Awards, with credited writer Pierre Boulle receiving the award.
+Foreman and Wilson were recognized as the true authors in 1984.)

+Foreman was also nominated for two BAFTA Awards for Best British Screenplay, and a Golden Globe Award for his work on High Noon (1952).
+His other notable works included Champion (1949), Home of the Brave (1949), The Men (1950), Cyrano de Bergerac (1950), The Key (1958), The Guns of Navarone (1961), Born Free (1966), Young Winston (1972), and his only directorial effort The Victors (1963).

 He once said his most common theme was "the struggle of the individual against a society that for one reason or another is hostile."
-He elaborated that "the stories that work best for me involve a loner, out of step or in direct conflict with a group of people."
+Foreman elaborated that "the stories that work best for me involve a loner, out of step or in direct conflict with a group of people."

-Biography
+Early life and education

 Born in Chicago, Illinois, to a working-class Jewish family, he was the son of Fanny (née Rozin) and Isidore Foreman.

 He studied at the University of Illinois at Urbana–Champaign.
 In 1934, at age 19, he quit college to go to Hollywood.
 "I was mostly on the bum and saw the underside of Hollywood", he later said.

 He soon returned to Chicago and attended the John J. Marshall School of Law, working at a grocery store to earn money.

 Foreman dropped out of law school and worked as a newspaper reporter, fiction writer (selling stories to Esquire), press agent, play director and carnival barker.
 "I was one of the few college trained barkers in the business", he said.

 Foreman returned to Hollywood in 1938.
 He worked as a story analyst for several studios and as a film laboratory technician, while continuing to write.
 He was a member of the Communist Party from 1938 to 1942.
 "The idea was just in the air", he later said.